 Although the subject matter of meetings between parents/guardians and staff may be fairly broad, these meetings will generally relate to the education of the parents’/guardians’ student(s) at the school in question.
 However, there are certain matters that staff are unable to discuss with parents/guardians/community members, including personal details or disciplinary measures concerning other student(s) and staff.

 In the event that discussion cannot be limited to the subject matter that led to the meeting (generally the education of the child of the parents’/guardians’ child(ren) at the school in question), staff will bring closure to any meeting that becomes a discussion of personal details concerning other students or matters related to staff performance issues.

 Trustees play a very important role in education here in the Near North District School Board.
-As representatives of their communities and advocates for students, parents and community members, the local Trustee can greatly assist to facilitate communication between the parent/guardian and the appropriate staff member at the school or Board level.
-In the case of community member issues, the Trustee can facilitate communication with the school Principal.
-Parents/guardians/community members may contact Trustees at any time.
+As representatives of their communities and advocates for students, families, and community members, the local trustee can greatly assist in facilitating communication between the parent/guardian and the appropriate staff member at the school or board level.
+In the case of community member issues, the trustee can facilitate communication with the school principal.
+Parents/guardians/community members may contact trustees at any time.

-Trustees will direct the parent/guardian/community member to the process which should be followed in resolving any inquires or to the appropriate person or step in the process (dependent on the steps parents/guardians/community members have already taken to resolve the inquiry at the time the trustee is contacted) but shall not act as a representative opposing the policy of the Board.
+Trustees will direct the parent/guardian/community member to the process that should be followed in resolving any inquiries or to the appropriate person or step in the process (dependent on the steps parents/guardians/community members have already taken to resolve the inquiry at the time the Trustee is contacted) but shall not act as a representative opposing the policy of the Board.

 5.0 ROLE OF SCHOOL ADVISORY COUNCILS